 Dr. Brilla is the heart and soul of our organization and handles all the behind the scenes activity that keeps our organization going.
 Her son and her passion to find him the help he needed is what led to the creation of the Lake Superior Tutoring Center.

 Melissa has been working with area students using the Barton Reading and Spelling System since 2010.
 In the summer of 2011, Melissa attended Susan Barton's Screening for Dyslexia seminar and personally screens every student in our program.
 In 2014, Melissa became a Certified Barton Tutor.
-She is also the proud mother of a dyslexic child!
+She is also the proud mother of a child with dyslexia!

 Our Board of Directors